TheDarkTrumpet/docker-tcp-with-go/scenarios/XX-UFGPresentation/README.md

 ## Description
 There are many ways to design the creation of images, but I strongly feel a micro architecture standpoint is much cleaner.
 So, each container has a specific concern ([Separation of Concerns](https://en.wikipedia.org/wiki/Separation_of_concerns)), and you denote the dependencies in the docker-compose file.
 The [build directory](https://github.com/TheDarkTrumpet/docker-tcp-with-go/tree/master/docker/micro) and [Compose file](https://github.com/TheDarkTrumpet/docker-tcp-with-go/blob/master/scenarios/04-micro-docker-compose/docker-compose.yml) should be of particular interest in this.

+I also strongly suggest spending time with the rest of this repository, running through all the scenarios and hopefully the design patterns will make more sense.
+Also, I go through a lot more in the other scenarios that could be of interest.
+If you wish to hack at this repository and play with concepts, please do so as well.